 , is as much about what it isn't as what it is.

 While repetition plays a large part in Bartsch's largely through-composed music, that's not due to any kind of electronic looping.
 With the exception of a little Fender Rhodes, Ronin is an all-acoustic, real-time ensemble featuring, along with Bartsch, bass/contrabass clarinetist Sha, bassist Bjorn Meyer, drummer Kaspar Rast and percussionist Andi Pupato.
 Minimalist composers, in particular Steve Reich's percussion-heavy work, are important antecedents for Stoa

 But while Bartsch's writing manifests unassailable architecture, the visceral grooves avoid the mathematically sterile trappings of pure minimalism.
 The repetitive nature of Bartsch's grooves could be considered hypnotic or trance-inducing if they weren't so interactive and impossible to relegate to the subconscious.
 And while there's a certain degree of improvisation in this music, it's by no means a singularly defining characteristic.

-Personnel: Nik Bartsch: piano, Fender Rhodes piano; Sha: bass and contrabass clarinet; Bjorn Meyer: bass; Kaspar Rast: drums; Andi Pupato: percussion.
+Nik Bärtsch: piano; Sha: bass and contrabass clarinets, alto saxophone; Björn Meyer: bass; Kaspar Rast: drums; Andi Pupato: percussion.